gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section4.md

 ### Fully vs Partially Automated Systems

 Usually we want our event-driven systems to automate as much of a workflow as possible.
 However, it is entirely valid to create a partially-automated system, with a manual step being added to a certain part of the workflow.
 Ticketing systems - e.g. helpdesk ticket tracking - are an example of a partially-automated workflow.
-A ticket ca be created, categorized, prioritized, and assigned using chained events, but the actual work on that ticket is manual.
+A ticket can be created, categorized, prioritized, and assigned using chained events, but the actual work on that ticket is manual.
 Once the ticket is marked as complete, a notification can be sent to the stakeholder, analytics can be performed on the ticket time, and a new ticket can be assigned, all with downstream automation.

-## Troubleshooting the Docker Services

-If you're having trouble getting events to show up in the trace table above, there may be a problem with your Docker containers.
-Make sure that when you start up the different containers, you already have `zookeeper`, `kafka1` and `kafka2` running.
-The services for this section are not meant to be spun up at the same time as the core Kafka services, as there is a delay in Kafka coming up vs being consumer-ready that causes the saga-focused services to crash.

-Alternatively, (and this is repeated from Section 2) if the services aren't able to join their consumer groups, then it's likely a problem with the Kafka cluster itself.
-This is usually because the Zookeeper container was run against multiple Kafka containers.
-The best way to solve this is to kill all of the containers related to the Kafka cluster, and then start it all up again using the Docker command listed in Section 2.